brettcannon/python-launcher/README.md

 [command on Windows](https://docs.python.org/3/using/windows.html#launcher) for some time.

+See the top of `py --help` for instructions.

 # Search order

 Please note that while searching, the search for a Python version can become